int19h/warbend/README.md

-# WarBend: a Mount & Blade: Warband save game editor
+# FAQ

+## What is WarBend?
-WarBend is a Python 2.7 package that lets you load M&B:Warband saves, inspect them, change them, and write them back to disk.
+WarBend is a Python 2.7 package that lets you load Mount & Blade: Warband saves, inspect them, change them, and write them back to disk.
 It can also export saves as XML, and re-import it back, allowing tools such as XSLT to be used to perform batch updates.

+## I just want to edit a save!
+Where's my GUI?
+You should probably take a look at [WarBender](https://github.com/int19h/WarBender).

-## What can it do?
+## What can WarBend do?

 It gives full access to *all* the data stored in a savegame file - every single byte of it.
 In addition, it provides various convenience features to make that data easy to explore and change programmatically as needed.
 Here's a simple example to demonstrate what is possible:
 ```py